-I call a game quintessential when the basic idea translates into the rules without much of a choice on the inventor's part.
-Noughts & Crosses is fairly quintessential.
+I call a game essential if the basic idea translates into the rules without much of a choice on the inventor's part.
+Noughts & Crosses is fairly essential.
 So is Hex.
-Checkers is also quintessential, but International Draughts is not: it features backward capture and a long range king, obvious deviations from the basic idea of Checkers.
-Go is arguably the quintessential game par excellence.
+Checkers is also essential, but International Draughts is not: it features backward capture and a long range king, obvious deviations from the basic idea of Checkers.
+Go is quite arguably the essential game par excellence.

-Chess games are never quintessential, and many great games aren't - in that sense there's no value judgement implied.
+Chess games are never essential, and many great games aren't - in that sense there's no value judgement implied.
 But you create a chess variant.
-You can never find a one like you can find a quintessential game.
-Reversely, you cannot create a quintessential game because it's already there, and just waiting to be discovered.
+You can never find a one like you can find an essential game.
+Reversely, you cannot create an essential game because in a sense it is already there, and just waiting to be discovered.

-Emergo, co-invented with Ed van Zon, is the quintessential 'column checkers' game.
+Emergo, co-invented with Ed van Zon, is the essential 'column checkers' game.

-Symple is also quintessential with regard to its most unusual theme.
-Its invention was a notion drifting up while I was drifting off to sleep, and my last thought was "could it be so simple ... what's wrong?
+Symple is also essential with regard to its most unusual theme.
+Its invention was a notion drifting up while I was drifting off to sleep, and my last thought was "so simple ? ... what's wrong?".